Piejūra: History

 The main terrain of the park formed during the 5–7 thousand years during and after the Littorina Sea period.
 The new Western area only formed 300–400 years due to construction of dams and piers around Daugava delta.

 Between 19th and 20th century, the area between Lielupe estuary and Pabaži used to have a 2,200 ha area with sand and dune fields, either naked or with shallow scrub overgrowth.
 Due to long-term effects of wind, this sand become shifting dune ridges that slowly "travelled" over 200 years, burying old forests, waterways and damaging infrastructure.
-In 1870s, about 200 ha area was buried around Riga between Daugava and Lielupe estuaries.
+In the 1870s, about 200 ha area was buried around Riga between Daugava and Lielupe estuaries.
 The lack of drainage caused the meadows to become swampy and required expensive canal construction for water drainage.
-In 1930s, Piejura area had about 1,000 ha of unsecured flowing sand with some ridges like Bākas hill moving and burying forest 1.85 m per year.
+In the 1930s, Piejura area had about 1,000 ha of unsecured flowing sand with some ridges like Bākas hill moving and burying forest 1.85 m per year.
 To stop the shifting sands, forestation works were carried out first covering the sand with branches and planting scrub and bushes to stop the sand movement and later planting trees to secure the area long-term.
-Towards the end of 20th century, the sand movement had stopped.
+Towards the end of the 20th century, the sand movement had stopped.

 The park itself was officially founded as a nature park in 1962.
 Latvian SSR Council of Ministers made the decision to create the park along the over 1500 ha territory between Vecāķi and Carnikava, between the coast and railroad, although, no immediate work took place in the following years.
 The nature park was established to protect the forested coastal dune and foredune biotopes, as well as the beach.
 The territory originally covered 1,629 ha from Vecāķi neighbourhood to Gauja river estuary.
 Various border adjustments were made since then.
-By the end of 20th century, the improvement project remained mostly on paper and only minimal amenities were available.
+By the end of the 20th century, the improvement project remained mostly on paper and only minimal amenities were available.

 In 1999 the park was expanded to its current area by including areas to be conserved from Vakarbuļļi to Inčupe.
 In 2002, the park was added to Natura 2000 as type C for preservation of especially protected species and biotopes.
 In 2004, the "LIFE Piekraste" project established the park's maintenance guidelines until 2015, later extended to 2019.
 Since 2006, the protection and usage of the park are codified in law.
 Between 1 September 2016 and 31 August 2020, the "LIFE CoHaBit" project surveyed and analysed the territory and formed a plan for protection, management and development of the park for 2020 onwards.
 The project cost €970 thousand, of which €582 thousand was financed by the EU.